rod-laycock/raspberry-pi-vivarium/src/readme.md

 Startsup and performs polled monitoring
 Writes to logs / records history of sensors - need to configure a log so it self maintains REST - returns JSON
+Runs on localhost:8080

+## Website
+Runs on localhost:80
+Connects to localhost:8080 to get sensor data

 ### Sensors
 GET: /Sensor